Exterior Electrical Power Distribution: 4 PDH

 This course teaches the following specific knowledge and skills:

-- Discuss basic maintenance and common problems
+- Discuss circuit breaker maintenance

 CERTIFICATE OF COMPLETION

-You will be able to immediately print a certificate of completion after passing a twenty (20) question multiple-choice quiz.
+You will be able to immediately print a certificate of completion after passing a 10 question multiple-choice quiz.
 The quiz can be retaken unlimited times until a passing grade of 70% or better is earned.
-This course satisfies four (4) continuing education hours (CEH)/professional development hours (PDH) of continuing education.
+This course satisfies one professional development hour (PDH) of continuing education.

-Preview CourseClick” Preview Course” to View Prior to PurchaseClick “Add to Cart” to Purchase and Access Quiz
+Preview CourseClick “Preview Course” to View Prior to PurchaseClick “Add to Cart” to Purchase and Access Quiz